telerik/blazor-docs/components/treelist/templates/popup-form-template.md

 With the `FormTemplate` feature, you can customize the appearance and content of the create/edit Popup window of the TreeList.

+>When a `FormTemplate` is declared, the TreeList no longer handles the Update and Cancel operations.

 >caption Using a `FormTemplate` to modify the Edit/Create Popup window.
 ````CSHTML
 @page "/treelist/popup-editing-custom-form"